Professors: Barth (Chair), Cutter, Fink, Intermont, E. Nordmoe, L. Nordmoe, Oloo

 One computer science course.

 Among the courses we offer, MATH 320 and MATH 330 are at the highest level of abstraction.
-Before enrolling in one of these courses, students are strongly encouraged to complete MATH 314 or MATH 316.
+Before enrolling in one of these courses, students are strongly encouraged to complete MATH 314, MATH 316 or MATH318.

 Mathematics Colloquium Credit